Maria Alexandrovna (Marie of Hesse): Childhood

 In 1828, Princess Wilhelmine moved with her two younger children and their household to Heiligenberg, a mountainside estate nestled on a hill overlooking the village of Jugenheim that she purchased that same year.
-Wilhelmine Marie was 4 years old when she moved with 5-years-old Alexander and their mother to Heiligenberg, where the siblings spent most of their childhood.
+Wilhelmine Marie was 4 years old when she moved with 5-year-old Alexander and their mother to Heiligenberg, where the siblings spent most of their childhood.
 The castle had been previously a nunnery and was located some 20 kilometers from Darmstadt.
 In 1829, however, their parents celebrated their silver wedding anniversary in apparent harmony.
 In 1830, their paternal grandfather, Ludwig I of Hesse, died and their father became the new reigning Grand Duke.
 The ducal couple gradually reconciled and used Heiligenberg in the summer months.

 Wilhelmine Marie grew up under the care of her mother, who was responsible for her high education and had preference for French culture.
 This was evident in her lessons, which had special emphasis on finances, history, and literature.
 After her mother died of tuberculosis, her lady-in-waiting and possible paternal aunt, Marianne von Senarclens de Grancy, successfully took over the responsibility of 11-years-old Marie's education.

 After their mother's death, Marie and Alexander moved permanently to their father's court in Darmstadt.
 The siblings would remain very close throughout their lives.
 She became close to her two elder brothers Louis III, Grand Duke of Hesse, and Prince Karl of Hesse.
 However, the cloud over the birth's legitimacy continued to be cast upon Marie and Alexander since Ludwig II was cold and distant towards the children.